 The second method is meant to help you listen to your body and learn to accept the constant, nagging thoughts in your head, about what you should be doing or not doing.
 The next time you do wake up late for work, just listen to that voice that says “You should’ve done better!”, but don’t act on it.
 Notice it, see it, accept that it’s there, but don’t give in to its advice.

 Enlightened spiritual teacher or insane quack?
-Opinions couldn’t fall farther apart.
+Opinions on The Power of Now couldn’t fall farther apart.
 But that’s not what we care about at Four Minute Books.
 We care about learning from the best in the world.
 And when a book sells 3 million copies, that sure is something to pay attention to.

-For someone like me, who’s not too much into meditation, mindfulness and spirituality, this summary was a perfect, objective, practical recap.
-I’d actually started reading the book, but found it a bit too much fluff and small talk, so I put it down again.
+For someone like me, who’s not too much into meditation, mindfulness, and spirituality, a summary was a perfect, objective, practical recap.
 I believe there’s a lot to learn from Eckhart Tolle and this summary is a great way to do it!

 What else can you learn from the blinks?